QifanJiang/Lionet/README.md

 ### Example on creating a Pinata account
 > 1. Create account
-> 2. Under the Gateaways tab, you will automatically generate your distinct domain.
+> 2. Under the Gateaways tab, you will be automatically generated your distinct domain.
 Change your own domain on this line [here](https://github.com/QifanJiang/Lionet/blob/5b22ead73fbd33c36d118b9db10a13a31ca12531/pages/create-nft.js#L54)
 > 3. Under API keys, generate a new key and set as admin.
 > 4. Paste your API credentials within a newly created .env file in the root folder.<img width="829" alt="envfile pic " src="https://user-images.githubusercontent.com/30332629/236955423-0e201a56-ed2c-484e-8373-138331e3cff8.png">